kexiZeroing/kexiZeroing.github.io/src/blog/react-hooks-clone-and-related-concepts.md

 Read this article: https://cekrem.github.io/posts/react-reconciliation-deep-dive

+### What is Fiber
+React Fiber was introduced in React 16, which is a reimplementation of React's core algorithm.
+At it's core, Fiber is a JavaScript object that represents a unit of work.
+It's a lightweight representation of a component tree that React can work on.

+React processes Fibers and when done, it commits the changes to the DOM.
+This happens in two phases:

+1. **Render phase:** During this phase, React does asynchronous work behind the scenes.
+It processes all Fibers.
+Because it happens asynchronously, work can be prioritized, paused, resumed, and aborted.
+Internal functions like `beginWork()` and `completeWork()` are called during this process.

+2. **Commit phase:** Once the render phase is complete, React commits the changes to the DOM by calling `commitWork()`.
+This is synchronous and can't be interrupted.

+Fiber nodes are organized in a tree structure that mirrors the component tree.
+Each Fiber has a reference to its parent, child, and sibling Fibers.
+This allows React to traverse the tree efficiently and perform updates.

+When React starts rendering, it creates a work-in-progress tree that mirrors the current tree.
+As React processes the work, it updates the work-in-progress tree.
+Once the work is complete, React swaps the current tree with the work-in-progress tree.

 ### You Might Not Need an Effect
 > Whenever you think of writing `useEffect`, the only sane thing is to NOT do it.
 Instead, go to the react docs and re-read the page about why you don't need an effect.
 You really don't. -@TkDodo